-The Company has prepared a system in which Directors and Audit & Supervisory Board Members may obtain advice from external specialists at the Company's expense, if deemed necessary for significant management consideration, and provides training sessions in the field of compliance and risk controls as necessary to raise capability of business judgment.
+The Company has prepared a system in which Directors and Audit & Supervisory Board Members may obtain advice from external specialists at the Company's expense, if deemed necessary for consideration of significant management matters, and provides training sessions in the field of compliance and risk controls as necessary to raise capability of business judgment.

-Companies should ensure coordination between the internal audit department, directors and kansayaku.
+Companies should ensure coordination between the internal audit department, directors and kansayaku by establishing a system in which the internal audit department appropriately reports directly to the board and the kansayaku board in order for them to fulfill their functions.
 In addition, companies should take measures to adequately provide necessary information to outside directors and outside kansayaku.
 One example would be the appointment of an individual who is responsible for communicating and handling requests within the company such that the requests for information about the company by outside directors and outside kansayaku are appropriately processed.

-The coordination between the Corporate Audit Department, which is an Internal Audit Division and Directors/ Audit & Supervisory Board Members is directly liaised and handled by the Directors in charge of each business domain and full-time Audit & Supervisory Board Members.
-In addition, the Secretariat conducts necessary research and provides necessary information under their instructions.
+The coordination between the Corporate Audit Department, which is an Internal Audit Division and Directors/Audit & Supervisory Board Members is directly liaised and handled by the Directors in charge of each business domain and full-time Audit & Supervisory Board Members.
+As stated in Supplementary Principle 4.3.4, as for the findings of internal audits, their improvement status, etc. are reported by the Directors in charge or full-time Audit & Supervisory Board Members to the Board of Directors as necessary.
+In addition, in regard to the provision of information to Outside Directors and Outside Audit & Supervisory Board Members, the Secretariat conducts necessary research and provides necessary information under their instructions.